Anku5hk/Programmers_guide_to_Python/book.md

 print(my_instance.my_new_var) # AttributeError
 ```
 #### 7.1.2 Special methods
 * These methods begin & end with double underscore '\_\_' and are called magic/special/dunder methods in Python.
-This methods are used to enrich your object with more features.
-These are called "magic" methods because these methods are invoked indirectly, we do not need to invoke them directly.
+These methods are used to enrich your object with more features.
+These are called "magic" methods because these methods are invoked indirectly by the Python Interpreter and we do not need to invoke them.
-* This methods are used to enable operator overloading, overriding built-in functions, accessing attributes etc. So using them in your custom class will enable more functionality but be careful to use them when it makes sense and document (add docstrings) their usage where required to avoid break in some functionality.
+* These methods are used to enable operator overloading, overriding built-in functions, accessing attributes etc. So using them in your custom class will enable more functionality but be careful to use them when it makes sense and document (add docstrings) their usage where required to avoid break in some functionality.
+Also it is a good practice to not invent new special methods to avoid name collisions between the built-ins.
 * Check this [list](http://docs.python.org/3/reference/datamodel.html#special-method-names) of all special methods in Python.
 ```Python
 ## MyClass defines '__str__', '__len__' and '__getitem__' magic methods